GilgameshD/ICRA2020-CMTS/README.md

 The processed Argoverse dataset can be downloaded with this [Link](https://drive.google.com/open?id=1ubsosU7TD_Q91vswEfASKGrcrV1htkyt).
 After downloading the data files (two for trajectories, two for maps), you need to put them into the *data* folder.

 ## Visualization
-Some tools for visualization are provided in *tool* folder.
+Some tools for visualization are provided in *tools* folder.
 This tools will read the files from *sample* folder, which are saved during the training or generate stage.

 ## Structure
 The structure of our model is shown below.
 The tool used to draw this structure is [Blender](https://www.blender.org/), which is an open-source 3D modeling tool.